 The Secretary may determine that a lower amount of FTB advance is to be paid if the Secretary is satisfied that the individual would suffer financial hardship if their Part A rate were reduced to repay the greater amount.

-- the individual advises Centrelink that they will be moving overseas permanently at a particular future date, or
+- the individual advises Centrelink that they will be absent from Australia (1.1.A.10) permanently at a particular future date, or

 - the child has pre-claimed YA where they are due to turn 18 or complete secondary study, or

 - a carer will have less than 35% of the care of a child from a particular date onwards, etc.